niklasdewally/webtemplater/README.md

 The following variables are supported in custom templates:
+- `css_path` - the relative path of the css file from the html file.
+The relative pathing is automatically filled in depending on the location of the site in the page.
 - `content.title`
 - `content.subtitle`
 - `content.body` - the body of the article (as HTML).